Rohitkrishnan766/github-slideshow/_posts/0000-01-02-rohitkrishnan766.md

 ---
 layout: slide
-Title: "welocome to second slide!"
+Title: "welcome to second slide!"
 ---
 Your test
 Use the left arrow to go back!